-Italy is a nation of discerning food lovers who really care about the provenance of what they eat, making it heaven to visit for foodies.
-But since Florence is such a tourist hotspot, I was slightly worried that during my long weekend with Citalia, I’d only find unremarkable, dumbed down versions of Italian food.
+The Italians are a nation of discerning food lovers who really care about the provenance of what they eat.
+But on my long weekend with Citalia, I was wondering what to eat in Florence, concerned that in such a tourist hotspot I’d only find unremarkable, dumbed down versions of Italian food.
 In fact it was just the reverse and by understanding a bit of the food culture, following my nose and taking some recommendations from the Citalia concierge I managed to eat extremely well.
-If you’re planning a trip to Florence, here are a few of the delicious foods you’ll want to try.
+If you’re planning a trip to Tuscany, here are a few of the delicious things to eat in Florence, as well as our tips on where to eat in Florence.

 1. Let’s start with the Gelato